 Of course for all the benefits, that oven space needs to be cleaned, but how can you clean a range cooker properly to make sure that it still looks great, and performs to its full capacity?

-How to Clean a Range Cooker Hob
+How Do You Clean a Range Cooker Hob?

 Since range cookers have many different zones, we thought we’d talk you through cleaning the different areas, starting with the hob:

 - The key to keeping a hob clean is to wipe up spillages as soon as possible – providing the hob’s cooled – before they can stick to the surface.

 - In most cases hot, soapy water will suffice.
 Using a regular cleaning cloth or sponge to wipe the soapy water into the surface will deal with most spillages and stains.

 - For stubborn stains that require a bit more attention, a cream cleaner can be used.

 - Make sure not to use abrasive materials or scouring cloths as they can damage the surface of your hob.
 If there are any stubborn bits of food that won’t wipe away, use a plastic spatula to force them loose.

 - Once you’ve wiped the cooker, use a kitchen towel or roll to soak up any remaining water.